Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 New code contributions should be primarily made using GitHub pull requests.
 This involves you creating a personal fork of the project, adding your new code to a branch in your fork, and then triggering a pull request using the GitHub web UI (it's easier than it sounds).
 A pull request is both a technical process (to get the code from your branch into the main repository) and a framework for performing code reviews.

+The branch naming conventions in your fork should follow projects name conventions.

+*For new features:*

+* **feature/**meaningful-feature-name
+  * ex. `feature/component-error-handler`

+*For defects:*

+* **defect/**feature-name/short-name-of-problem-being-fixed
+  * ex. `defect/error-page-handler/parent-page-lookup`

 In many cases, it is worth having a discussion with the community before investing serious time in development.
-For these cases, create an issue of type "feature review" with a description of the problem you are trying to solve.
+For these cases, create a [GitHub issue](https://github.com/Adobe-Consulting-Services/acs-aem-commons/issues) of type "feature review" with a description of the problem you are trying to solve.

 If you already have commit rights, bug fixes and minor updates should just be made in the shared repository itself.